 A medical mystery of the spine, scoliosis is characterized by an abnormal twist or sideways S- or C- shaped curvature of the backbone.
 The condition ranges from mild to severe.
 It can strike at any age, but it usually sets in early in life, at the age of 10-15.
 In severe cases, surgery may be recommended.

 The main cause of scoliosis is unknown.
 However, there are four widely recognized patterns associated with the condition that patients and candidates can utilize to alleviate the pain and even prevent the condition from occurring for the general public.

 Receive selected content straight into your inbox.

 Unhealthy sitting posture

 With scoliosis, many candidates have one leg longer than the other.
-There are people who like to sit with one leg raised and placed on top of the other because they feel that this sitting position is more comfortable, not knowing that this can cause the spine to curve sideways.
+There are people who like to sit with one leg raised and placed on top of the other because they feel that this sitting position is more comfortable, not knowing that this can cause the spine to curve sideways, leading to scoliosis.

 Standing for long hours

 Certain jobs require standing for a long time, thus causing sore, painful feet.
 In most cases, this pain is relieved by letting one leg relax while the other leg bears all the body weight.
 This posture is most likely to cause varicose veins and swelling.
 It also puts stress on the ankles, knees, and hip joints, as well as the spine.
-This is in turn, can cause the knee joints to become deformed and eventually result in spinal displacement causing the S-shape curvature.
+This, in turn, can cause the knee joints to become deformed and eventually result in spinal displacement causing S-shaped scoliosis.

 Limping and lopsided walking